denog/denog.github.io/de/meetings/denog12/sponsoring.md

 ---
 # Sponsoring

 Are you interested in sponsoring DENOG12?
-Reach out to orga@lists.denog.de!!
+Reach out to sponsoring@denog.de or to +41 764077826!!